hannahpatellis/prolific/README.md

 - Ability to replace an image without deleting the piece entry and re-adding it
 - Ability to add guest users and select which pieces they can view
-- Notes functionality separate from the notes attached to pieces
-  - Use rich text or markdown in these notes
 - Better error handling

 ## Databases